 After an aside about his time spent in the army, we moved on to talk about the all Japanese American combat unit, the 442nd.

 I didn’t realize what the 442 guys went through, until years afterwards, after the war.
 I want to say when I was in my 30s or so, I had a friend of mind, Wes Sakamoto.
 He had three or four uncles who were in 442 and luckily they all survived.
 But you find out what they all went through and what they were trying to get the government to do for us.
-Finally, what was it, 1983?
-I didn’t realize what the guys were fighting for until then.
 I’m trying to live my life and stuff, without thinking about what had happened.
 I didn’t realize until about seven or eight years ago, I joined the VFW.
 And the reason why is because what the guys went through.
 My brother in law, was in the VWF, and Lois’ uncle was in Italy in WWII.

 Was Lois in the camps?

-She was three or four months old, six months old.
-She went to Rower, Arkansas then she went to Tule Lake because her father signed the “no/no” because her father was Kibei/Nisei.
+She was six months old.
+She went to Rohwer, Arkansas then she went to Tule Lake because her father signed no-no because her father was Kibei-Nisei.

 Yes.
 They hardly said anything about those days.
 You ask them about it and he says, “Long time ago, long time ago.”
-He spoke English but it was a pigeon English because he grew up in Hawaii.
-He’d say, “No sense,” in pigeon English.
+He spoke English but it was a pidgin English because he grew up in Hawaii.
+He’d say, “No sense,” in pidgin English.
 So he wouldn’t talk too much about it.

 Would you ask him about things?